levizwannah/OpenScript.Js/readme.md

 ```
 However, this is not true for the other attributes.
 Passing them more than once will lead to overrides.
 ### Formatting Functions
+#### For Markup
-When a function is added as listener, that function must be available on the DOM.
-Also, OJS is not aware of listeners, therefore, you must pass the function as a string value similar to how it is in `HTML` files.
+When a function is added as a listener that is available on the DOM, the function should be formatted as a string similar to how it is in `HTML` files.
 For example, we have a `sayHello` function and we want to add that function to an `OSM`.

 ```js
 function sayHello(name) {